Europe won't recognize vote in eastern Ukraine, Merkel tells Putin

 He said Kiev was committed to elections of local officials in the east with which a plan for de-centralization could be worked out.
 “But they should be clear local elections according to Ukrainian legislation,” Klimkin said.

-Reporting by Michael Nienaber; Additional reporting by Gabriela Baczynska in Moscow and Richard Balmforth in Kiev; editing by Ralph Boulton
+Reporting by Michael Nienaber; Additional reporting by Gabriela Baczynska in Moscow and Richard Balmforth in Kiev; Editing by Ralph Boulton and Ken Wills